davidfrisch/UNIFR_API_EPUCK/docs/index.rst

-Welcome to the UNIFR API Epuck documentation
+Welcome to the UNIFR API e-puck documentation
 ===========================================